 Wellbeing services are available from the British Medical Association for doctors and medical students.
 There is a range of services and information to help support you.
-The BMA counselling service is open 24/7 to all doctors and medical students.
-It’s confidential and free of charge.
-Other resources include:
+The BMA counselling service is open 24/7 to all doctors and medical students, it’s confidential and free of charge, just call 0330 123 1245.

 Counselling and peer support

 To find out more information, visit the BMA website here.

 Hospice UK are running a confidential bereavement support line for NHS staff to access for free from 08:00 - 20:00.
 A team of fully qualified and trained bereavement specialists are available to support you with bereavement and wellbeing issues relating to loss experienced through your work.
 Call 03003034434

 NHS hospital car parks are free for NHS and social care workers at all hospitals.

 Council Parking You must display a permit which you can apply for by emailing firstname.lastname@example.org

 BUZZ Bingo (Freshfield Way) have kindly allowed NHS staff to park in their facilities from Monday the 25th of January 2021 until Saturday the 8th of May 2021.

 Brighton Marina have allocated 250 free dedicated parking spaces for staff in their multi-storey car park.
 You must display a permit which you can apply for by filling in this form.
 This should then be returned to the Transport Bureau Office or you can email it to email@example.com

 Brighton Racecourse is open again for staff that have a Key Worker Parking permit.